-Scissor & Blade SHARPENING: My husband is a professional sharpener.
-He sharpens scissors & clipper blades and does clipper repair.
+Scissor SHARPENING: My husband is a professional sharpener.
+He sharpens scissors and does clipper repair.
 If local to the Dallas area he can come directly to you and service your tools at your location or you can mail your items to him.
 Call Carlos at 972-922-9710

-Here are a few helpful hints in grooming and shaping your miniature schnauzer the “proper” schnauzer way.
+Here are a few helpful hints in grooming and shaping your miniature schnauzer not the “show” way as groomers would tell you but the “PROPER” schnauzer way.

 Trimming Head, Beard and Eyebrows

 The Miniature Schnauzer’s head should give the appearance of being brick-shaped as illustrated in Diagram I. All trimming is done to achieve this took, aiming at length and flatness of skull, cleanness of cheeks, as well as a keen and alert expression.

 There is a tendency to leave an overabundance of whiskers as in Diagram K, bothin length and thickness.
 This detracts from the overall rectangular took which is desired.
 Diagram L shows a dished-out look, where too much hair has been removed from under the eyes.

 When clippering the body; Front Legs: stop just above the elbow.
 Scissor the front leg furnishings in a tapered manner from the body downwards in an outward angle.
 If the furnishings are kept long and not tapered, this will give the dog a bowed out appearance from the front.
 The lines should be nice and transitional or straight.

 Click on the chart above to see a closer view and to read tips for each area.

 Below are two beautiful examples of a well groomed miniature schnauzer.
 Although these two dogs are both in stripped show coat, the same over all look can still be achieved with clippering.

 And below a couple of graphics of a schnauzer giving a slightly different angle.
 And from this angle you can also see what it means when breed standard says that the length of the tail should be just visible over the back.